kevivuu/8-Week-SQL-Challenge/Case Study 1/README.md

 ````

 #### Steps:
-Assumption: order dates can only be BEFORE join dates (not the same day)
 1. Create CTE "points" where point is price x20 when product is sushi and price x10 otherwise
 2. Display customer_id and total_point